Photo credit @lucygarstangphoto

 Chown’s creative output includes electroacoustic concert works, multi-channel installation, scores for improvisation, site-specific compositions, and custom interface design.
 She is particularly interested in voice, fusing live electronics with vocal improvisation to discover new ways of sounding feminist experiences.

 She has created works for organisations including the BBC, the Rothschild Foundation, and The Temple Church Trust.
-Her compositions have been performed at venues across the UK, such as the Corpus Playroom, West Road Concert Hall, and Milton Court Concert Hall, as well as internationally.
+Her compositions have been performed at venues across the UK, such as West Road Concert Hall and Milton Court Concert Hall, as well as internationally.

 An active collaborator, she works closely with movement artists from the BEX3 Agency, London Contemporary Dance School, and Trinity Laban Conservatoire.
-Her music is released on streaming platforms, and she performs regularly as a vocalist and pianist, both in live ensembles and recording settings.
-Most recently, she recorded vocals for Bare Roots, a BFI-Network short film, and has been working as a production assistant for MiMU, Imogen Heap’s wearable electronics company.
+Her music is released on streaming platforms, and she performs regularly as a vocalist and pianist in live ensembles and recording sessions.
+Most recently, she recorded vocals for Bare Roots, a BFI-Network short film, and has been working as a production assistant for MiMU, a leading wearable electronics company.

-Alongside her creative practice, Chown is deeply committed to accessibility and community engagement in the arts.
-She is co-musical director of a community choir, previously performed recitals in residential homes before the pandemic, and participates in outreach initiatives supporting children in under-resourced communities across the Southeast of England.
+Alongside her creative practice, Chown is deeply committed to accessibility in the arts.
+She frequently directs a church community choir, performed recitals in residential homes pre-pandemic, and participates in outreach initiatives supporting children in under-resourced communities across the Southeast of England.

 Jacob Mallinson Bird, Drag Queen, Model, and Professor